 - A coach will help you see the bigger picture

 It is so easy to sink yourself into the daily grind of running a company.
-When we’re focused on the day-to-day, our long-term goals quickly end up on the backburner.
+When you’re focused on the day-to-day, your long-term goals quickly end up on the backburner.
 A business coach can assist you in developing long-term plans and formulating goals for the success of you and your business.

 - A coach will tell it like it is – even if you don’t like it